nova3ris/Pearl-Loading-Bot/README.md

 Replace `username` with the IGN of the account that you want to connect to the server with.

-Set `homepoint` to where you want the bot to afk at.
+Set `homePoint` to where you want the bot to afk at.

-To add your pearl chamber to the bot close the trapdoor, stand on top, and message the bot `!chamber set [name]`

-To delete a pearl chamber message the bot `!chamber del [name]`

-To add someone to the whitelist, the person sending the command needs to be whitelisted (replace `firstPerson` with their IGN), then use `!whitelist add [username]` The username must be their exact IGN

-To delete someone from the whitelist use `whitelist del [username]`
+Replace `"person1"` in `whitelist.json` with one whitelisted person.
+This person can then add everyone else through bot commands.

 ## Usage
 Start the bot with: